whats-good/uniform-graphql/README.md

 }
 ```

+#### Input & Output Types

+GraphQL makes a clear distinction between input and output types.
+Input types are concerned with the arguments to our resolvers, and output types are concerned with what we return from our resolvers.
+Certain types such as scalars can appear both as an input or an output type.
+However, many input and output types are mutually exclusive.

+**Neutral Types**: All scalars, enums, and lists of _neutral types_ fall under this category.
+For example:

+- `String`
+- `Float!`
+- `enum Membership { free, paid, enterprise }`
+- `[String]`
+- `[Membership!]`

+**Output Types**: All _neutral types_, objects, unions, interfaces, and lists of _output types_ fall under this category.
+The fields of an object type may only be other _output types_.
+For example:

+- `String`
+- `enum Membership { free, paid, enterprise }`
+- `type User { id: ID!, membership: Membership! }`
+- `[User]`

+**Input Types**: All _neutral types_, input objects and lists of _input types_ fall under this category.
+The fields of an `input object` type may only be other _input types_

+- `String`
+- `enum Membership { free, paid, enterprise }`
+- `input SignupArgs { fullName: String!, membership: Membership! }`

+In this library, the compiler will guide you and make sure that you don’t accidentally mix input types and output types

 #### Objects

-Up until now, we just dealt with simple and self-contained types.
+So far we have only dealt with neutral and self-contained types.
 However, the true power of GraphQL comes from how it lets us compose simpler types to create more complex types.
-Let's begin with the `t.object` type factory:
+Let's begin with the our first `output` type factory: `t.object`:

 <!-- TODO: Use Email type for a custom scalar example -->